-Indoor bamboo plants can look stunning and really set off the atmosphere of a room or office.
-Note that the content of this page will be referring to bringing bamboo species indoors, and not to those tropical indoor plants commonly named ‘Lucky Bamboo’ that are not related to the bamboo family.
+Indoor bamboo can look stunning and really set off the atmosphere of a room or office.
+Note that the content of this page will be referring to bringing bamboo species indoors, and not to those commonly named ‘Lucky Bamboo’ that are not related to the bamboo family.

-However, there are some bamboos that can adapt to an indoor life provided you are aware of their requirements to maintain health.
-If you do not manage to maintain a bamboo plant indoors successfully, please don’t blame me as your success will be dependent on how you care for the plant and whether it is a suitable species.
+However, there are some species that can adapt to an indoor life provided you are aware of their requirements to maintain health.
+If you do not manage to maintain them indoors successfully, please don’t blame me as your success will be dependent on how you care for the plant and whether it is a suitable species.
 Many hardy bamboos will also need a period of dormancy outdoors.

-However, if you are going to keep a smaller plant, or one of the dwarf bamboo plants, you will choose a smaller container to suit the size of the plant.
-Low and wide containers are much better for bamboo plants than narrow deep containers.
-Bamboo roots are quite shallow and they will not need really deep pots or containers but they will need space to be able to spread their roots out sideways.
+However, if you are going to keep one that won't grow so high, or one of the dwarf species, you will choose a smaller container to suit the size of it.
+Low and wide containers are much better than narrow deep containers.
+The roots are quite shallow and they will not need really deep pots or containers but they will need space to be able to spread their roots out sideways.

-Bamboo will not be the easiest plant to care for indoors as previously mentioned they are essentially outdoor plants and to be successful caring for them indoors will take some knowledge.
+Bamboo will not be the easiest to care for indoors, as previously mentioned, they are essentially outdoor plants and to be successful caring for them indoors will take some knowledge.

-If your plant does start to look unwell; make sure it is not in need of fertilizer, it is in a large enough pot or container, and/or move it outdoors until it looks recovered!
-You should most definitely not put your indoor bamboo plants next to any heat sources such as fires or radiators and ensure they have the correct amount of light.
+If it starts to look unwell; make sure it is not in need of fertilizer, it is in a large enough pot or container, and/or move it outdoors until it looks recovered!
+You should most definitely not put your indoor bamboo next to any heat sources such as fires or radiators, and ensure they have the correct amount of light.

 Different species will provide different coloured foliage and culms appearances indoors from the tall culms to the small dwarf type varieties.
 A variety of colouring to leaves, including variegated and ornamental, gives you many options to suit your preference.

-I don’t feel completely confident about recommending species of bamboos for you to keep indoors as it’s not something I have got enough room to experiment with in my small house!
+I don’t feel completely confident about recommending species for you to keep indoors as it’s not something I have enough room to experiment with in my small house!

-As I have not personally maintained any of my bamboo plants indoors, what I have decided would be the best thing to do here is to follow the advice given by other people experienced in the field of growing bamboo plants such as provided in;
+As I have not personally maintained any of my bamboo indoors, what I have decided would be the best thing to do here is to follow the advice given by other people experienced in the field such as provided in;

-Paul Whittaker’s totally awesome book ‘Hardy Bamboos: Taming the Dragon’ lists the bamboos for growing indoors along with a wealth of information about bamboos.
-I have taken advantage of the recommendations Paul has referenced in his book by listing the indoor bamboo plants species for you here but I would really recommend you purchase the Hardy Bamboos book to really appreciate the depth of his knowledge about these amazing and versatile plants.
+Paul Whittaker’s totally awesome book ‘Hardy Bamboos: Taming the Dragon’ lists the bamboos for growing indoors along with a wealth of information about them.
+I have taken advantage of the recommendations Paul has referenced in his book by listing the indoor species for you here but I would really recommend you purchase the book (#ad) to really appreciate the depth of his knowledge about these amazing and versatile plants.
 Thank you Paul!

 Bambusa multiplex (all forms)